Master of Engineering Studies

-The MEngST takes 1 year full-time or 5 years part-time.
-Study for the degree will normally be full-time, but the College of Engineering Dean (Academic) may approve part-time enrolment.
+The MEngSt takes 1 year full-time or 5 years part-time.
+Study for the degree will normally be full-time, but you can be approved for part-time enrolment.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement, and evidence of high academic attainment/self-discipline.